ShaunCurtis/Blazr.OneWayStreet/readme.md

 # One Way Street

-One Way Street is a read only data pipeline loosely based on CQS [Command/Query Separation].
+One Way Street is a read only data pipeline loosely based on CQS [Command/Query Separation] pattern.

 It's available as a Nuget Package - [Blazr.OneWayStreet](https://www.nuget.org/packages/Blazr.OneWayStreet).

 It separates out:

-- *Queries* - Requests for data from the primary data store
+- *Queries* - Requests for data
-- *Commands* - Requests to mutation data within the primary data store.
+- *Commands* - Requests to mutation data.

 The pattern can be defined [and summarised] in an `IDataBroker` interface.